andyzg/gallery/README.md

 - No Bootstrap is used.
 AT ALL! 🔥🔥🔥
 - It uses ES6.
 NEW TECH! 🔥🔥🔥
 - It has no local dependencies.
 SAY WHAT! 🔥🔥🔥
+🔥🔥🔥

-## Customizing the Layout
+## Customizing your Gallery
 Gallery supports 3 different kinds of layouts: rows, squares and columns.
-You can choose which type of layout you want to use by setting the `layout` variable in `script.js` to be either SQUARES, ROWS or COLUMNS.
+You can choose which type of layout you want to use by setting the `layout` variable in `script.js` to be either `SQUARES`, `ROWS` or `COLUMNS`.

+Each different layout has both its own and shared set of configuration options.

+### Shared
+`spacing` (Integer): The vertical and horizontal distance that separates each photo from all adjacent photos.
+`shuffle` (Boolean): Toggle to shuffle or not to shuffle the photos.

+### Column Configuration
+`columns` (Integer): The number of columns for the layout.

+### Square Configuration
+`columns` (Integer): The number of columns for the layout.
+`maxHeight` (Integer): The max height in px for each photo.
+Columns takes priority if both are set.

+### Row Configuration
+`maxHeight` (Integer): The max height in px for each photo.